rgb-archive/spec/01-OpenSeals.md

-[MAST](https://github.com/bitcoin/bips/blob/master/bip-0114.mediawiki) and many other proposals, the hash, used for public key tweaking under one standard (like this one) can be provided to some uninformed third-party as a commitment under the other standard (like Taproot), and there is non-zero chance of a collision, when serialized proof will present at least a partially-valid Bitcoin script or other code that can be interpreted as a custom non-Quicksilver data and used to attack that third-party.
-In order to reduce the risk, we follow the practice introduced in the [Taproot BIP proposal](https://github.com/sipa/bips/blob/bip-schnorr/bip-taproot.mediawiki#tagged-hashes) of prefixing the proof hash with *two* hashes of Quicksilver-specific tags, namely "quicksilver".
+[MAST](https://github.com/bitcoin/bips/blob/master/bip-0114.mediawiki) and many other proposals, the hash, used for public key tweaking under one standard (like this one) can be provided to some uninformed third-party as a commitment under the other standard (like Taproot), and there is non-zero chance of a collision, when serialized proof will present at least a partially-valid Bitcoin script or other code that can be interpreted as a custom non-OpenSeals data and used to attack that third-party.
+In order to reduce the risk, we follow the practice introduced in the [Taproot BIP proposal](https://github.com/sipa/bips/blob/bip-schnorr/bip-taproot.mediawiki#tagged-hashes) of prefixing the proof hash with *two* hashes of OpenSeals-specific tags, namely "openseal".
 Two hashes are required to further reduce risk of undesirable collisions, since nowhere in the Bitcoin protocol the input of SHA256 starts with two (non-double) SHA256 hashes <https://github.com/sipa/bips/blob/bip-schnorr/bip-taproot.mediawiki#tagged-hashes>.